hammerlab/infiltrate-rnaseq-pipeline/README.md

 `gcloud compute ssh --ssh-flag=-L3000:localhost:3000 --project=pici-1286 --zone us-east1-b mz-nfs-vm`
 go to http://localhost:3000/
 login with admin / X*QZcMsf3Y29nS
+if you ssh in, the data is at `/mz-data`

 from a GCE VM (`ssh -A maximz.us-east1-b.pici-1286`):
 ```